kwankyu/sage-binder-env/README.rst

     FROM ghcr.io/sagemath/sage/sage-ubuntu-focal-standard-with-targets-optional:dev

-which contains Sage built in the current develop branch.
+which contains the Sage built in the current develop branch.

 It includes Sage itself, and all the software packages typically included in a standard Sage installation, though not *everything*.
 In